jsridha/Triangle-Counting-in-Spark/README.md

 Execution
 ---------
 All of the build & execution commands are organized in the Makefile.
-Additionally, a sample dataset is included in the twitterdata.tar.gz archive.
+To run the project, you will need a dataset of directed edges in CSV format, with each line indicating a new edge for consideration.
 1) Unzip project file.
 2) Open command prompt.
 3) Navigate to directory where project files unzipped.